 C.2.
 When creating the model, did NYSED look at exemplary schools to come up with the process?

-D.4.
+D.3.
 When and how will OEEs be notified that they have been approved?

-D.7.
+D.5.
 What if an OEE cannot make a training session due to illness or family commitment?

-E.3.
+E.1.
 Are RSE-TASCs and RBE-RNs part of the district-led review process?

 RBE-RN staff be a part of the district-led school review if the school has high percentages or high numbers of students with disabilities or English language learners who are not proficient.
 In particular, in districts that have been identified for the performance of the ELL or students with disabilities subgroups, the RBE-RN coordinator or designee will participate in the district (tenet 1) review, as capacity and scheduling allows.

-G.1.
+F.1.
 Are surveys a mandated part of the DTSDE process?

 Yes, surveys of students in Grades 3-5 and 6-12, as well as surveys of teachers are mandated components of the in the DTSDE process for IIT and District-led reviews.
 NYSED also encourages districts to conduct parent surveys.
-Once sufficient numbers of vendors are available to conduct parent surveys, SED may begin to require them as part of the process.

-G.2.
+F.2.
 Who pays for the surveys?

 The District will pay for the surveys.
 Title I 1003(a) grant funds may be used to pay for the cost of the surveys in Title I Focus and Priority Schools.

-G.3.
+F.3.
 Is the State supplying the survey to the schools?

-Only a State approved survey vendor can be used for the DTSDE review process.
+Only a state-approved survey vendor can be used for the DTSDE review process.
 If a survey vendor has submitted their survey to NYSED and is awaiting approval, a district should contact the Office of School and District Review so that further guidance can be provided.

-G.4.
+F.4.
 To whom must the survey be administered?

-G.6.
+F.5.
 If a district wishes to survey students in grade K-2 and/or parents, is this permissible?
 May the district use 1003(a) grant funds to pay for such surveys?

-Yes, 1003(a) grant funds may be used to pay for surveys of students in grades K-2 and/or of parents in a Title I school receiving a State led IIT school review or a District-led DTSDE review during the 2013-14 school year.
+Yes, 1003(a) grant funds may be used to pay for surveys of students in grades K-2 and/or of parents in a Title I school receiving a State led IIT school review or a District-led DTSDE review during the school year.

 1003(a) grant funds may only be used to conduct surveys in Title I Priority and Focus Schools.
 1003(a) grant funds may be used to pay for a district-wide survey only if all of the schools in a district are Title I schools that have been identified as Focus or Priority.

-G.9.
+F.7.
 When are surveys to be administered?